abogdanova/SwarmGE/README.md

 #Population Options
 -------------------

-There are a number of parameters within PonyGE2 for controlling both overall populations and the individuals within those populations.
+There are a number of parameters within PonyGE2 for controlling overall populations.

 ##Population Size